alfieprojectsdev/webdevportfolio_ap/README.md

 These are the current builds on my workbench.
 Each one reflects a small piece of daily life — whether at home, at school, or in a niche science field.
 I'm always improving things based on real-world use and feedback.

 ---
-👨‍💻 *Alfie Pelicano – Junior Web Developer | Might actually look into that meme about selling gonads for 1.7M USD to, um, for curiosity.
-Yeah, that's it.*
+👨‍💻 *Alfie Pelicano – Junior Web Developer | Once tracked the slow dance of tectonic plates.
+Now learning to make small, fast things on the web that help people move through their day.*